–Readers advocating sustainability are familiar with a policy narrative that runs roughly as follows:

 –Which then raises the question: How do I know I’ve identified the “right” sustainability narrative from the many out there with which to parse the dominant narrative?

 But that is the wrong question.
 There is no right choice; there are only more or less useful ones.
-Or probably closer to the truth: There is no right choice, but many wrong ones.
+Or probably closer to the truth: There is no right choice, but many wrong ones—and understanding the way in which wrong is how wrong is more useful than the call to get it right.

 By way of example, it’s more useful for me with respect to my policy and management perspective, if at a practical level, I ask: Just what are the bandwidths associated with, say, place and time in the herding itinerary?